Travel Policies and Resources

 Penn State Policies

 All travelers must submit their trip information to the travel safety network prior to international travel.
-If this is not completed prior to travel, reimbursement may not be approved.
-Travelers can register their travel with the Penn State Travel Safety Network (TSN) at http://tsn.psu.edu/.
-For standard international travel to non-restricted countries, the TSN should be completed after the travel is booked.
+If this is not completed prior to travel, reimbursement will not be approved.
+Travelers must register with the Penn State Travel Safety Network (TSN) at http://tsn.psu.edu/.
 Policies for all travelers (Faculty/Staff/Graduate/Undergraduate/Groups) can be found on the TSN homepage.

 Penn State Employees

 From the Office of the Corporate Controller: We are always concerned with the safety of all members of the University Community while traveling as part of any University-affiliated travel; certain travel restrictions apply to undergraduate students and graduate students (detailed below).
 The University does not by Policy prohibit its faculty or staff from traveling to any country in the world.
 However, we face U. S. Government (Department of Treasury Office of Foreign Asset Control (OFAC)) travel restrictions, as well as serious travel and safety concerns from our workers’ compensation insurance, for travel to the countries listed below.
 The University has a statutory obligation under the Pennsylvania Workers’ Compensation law to pay, on an unlimited basis, for wages, rehabilitation and medical services arising from work-related injuries that occur anywhere in the world.
 The workers’ compensation insurance provides a financial “backstop” for the unlimited workers’ compensation benefit obligations.